 - Email becomes heavier

-If you use encoded images, images are hard coded inside the HTML code and the email will actually be heavier.
+If you use encoded images, they are hard coded inside the HTML code and the email will actually be heavier.
 In order not to exceed limits, you can see the approximate size of your email in the last step of creating your email campaign in the Mailigen system.

 - Open rate may be misleading